 This was not the only monastic-chivalric order present in San Gimignano in the Middle Ages.
 In fact, the church of San Jacopo al Tempio, built near the town gate of the same name, belonged to the Knights Templar.

-The Templars had to establish a mansio there from the beginning of the 13th century, with the intention of assisting pilgrims passing along the Francigena.
-Of it we have got a first attestation in a document dated July 122112, which reports the presence of a hospitale de Templo.
-Nothing more remains in San Gimignano of that Order, tragically dissolved in 1312, except a cross pattée on the lintel of San Jacopo.
-This is a clue to a glorious and lost past.
+The Knights Templar established a mansio there in the early 13th century, with the intention of assisting pilgrims travelling along the Via Francigena.
+The first mention of it is in a document dated July 122112, reporting the presence of a hospitale de Templo.
+Today, nothing remains of that Order in San Gimignano, which tragically dissolved in 1312, except for a cross pattée on the lintel of San Jacopo, a clue to a glorious and lost past.

 Samuele Corrente Naso